sigfredonin/react-app-princeps-puzzle/README.md

 * a 3-bit output port to drive an external 3-bit to 8-line decoder that selects one of the 8 LEDs and its corresponding switch;
 * one output port to drive the selected LED;
 * one input port to sense the selected switch;
-* and one input port to sense the RESET switch.
+* one input port to sense the RESET switch.

 For example, the PIC16F54 is available from multiple vendors for $0.65 in single unit quantities; it has 12 I/O pins, flash memory for 512 12-bit instructions, and 25 bytes of RAM.
-The PIC16F57 costs ~$1.00 for a single unit; it has flash memory for 2048 12-bit instructions, 72 bytes of RAM, and 20 I/O pins --enough to address all of the LEDS and switches with a dedicated pin.
+The PIC16F57 costs ~$1.00 for a single unit; it has flash memory for 2048 12-bit instructions, 72 bytes of RAM, and 20 I/O pins, enough to address all of the LEDS and switches with a dedicated pin.

 ### React App